govau/content-guide/_types-of-content/documents.md

 - add meaningful hyperlink text and ScreenTips
 - give sheet tabs unique names, and remove blank sheets
 - use a simple table structure
-- use the Accessibility Checker feature to find issues and get tips.
+- use the Accessibility Checker feature to find issues and get tips

 Microsoft has guidance on [making Excel documents more accessible](https://support.office.com/en-us/article/Make-your-Excel-spreadsheets-accessible-6cc05fc5-1314-48b5-8eb3-683e49b3e593){:rel="external"}.
 Also provide contact details for users who are unable to download the document.

 ### PowerPoint
 Only publish a PowerPoint document if there is a strong user need.

 Screen reading programs often interpret items on a PowerPoint slide in reverse order, which can confuse users with a vision or reading disability.
 However, PowerPoint has tools to help screen readers see slides in the way the author intended.